Switching to an electric vehicle is a great way to reduce your environmental impact, and could save you money!

 You cannot place your own charger on public roads, or run charging cables across paths, as this is dangerous for pedestrians.

-The Office of Low Emission Vehicles has awarded us £180,000 to install 14 rapid chargers in 6 districts for taxis and private hire vehicles to use.
+The Office for Zero Emission Vehicles has awarded us £180,000 to install 14 rapid dual-headed chargers in 6 districts for taxis and private hire vehicles to use.

 Buses already contribute to our environmental goals by removing cars from the road, but we believe more can be done.
 We are working with bus operators to lead the shift away from fossil fuels, and toward cleaner vehicles.